Larry Benaroya Family Foundation

 How does Larry Benaroya Family Foundation spend its money?

 Larry Benaroya Family Foundation directs 95% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Larry Benaroya Family Foundation tax-deductible?